-The College of Social Sciences and Public Policy proudly hosts one of the five fully online undergraduate programs at FSU through its Interdisciplinary Social Sciences (ISS) major.
+The College of Social Sciences and Public Policy proudly hosts one of the six fully online undergraduate programs at FSU through its Interdisciplinary Social Sciences (ISS) major.

 The Distance Learning program for Social Sciences is designed for upper-division students looking to complete their degree online.
 Be sure to review admissions requirements and contact the COSSPP mapping coordinator with any questions that you may have.